 The latest scleral mapping technology takes measurements in 96 meridians instead of the previous two.
 If that sounds confusing, picture a pizza cut into quarters, where the four quarters are different flavours.
 This is what we used to have (up to only a year ago).

 With modern scleral mapping we now have 96 different flavoured slices of pizza, allowing an endless variety of shapes.
 The inside surface of your scleral contact lens is tailored for an exact fit with your cornea.
-This is great news for contact lens specialists and patients alike.
+This is great news for contact lens experts and patients alike.

 As mentioned above, the inside surface of a scleral contact lens can be tailor-made to fit your unique eye.
 Up until now, the outside surface of theses lenses has been a regular shape.
 This assumes that the lens will sit on your eye perfectly centred and aligned.